meco-group/impact-2025/index.md

 {% include youtubePlayer.html id=page.truck_trailer_video_id %}

-{% include youtubePlayer.html id=page.drone_racing_video_id %}
+{% include youtubePlayer.html id=page.xplanar_video_id %}

 {% include youtubePlayer.html id=page.bin_picking_video_id %}

 ### Registration

-Due to capacity constraints at the venue of the workshop, we kindly ask all participants to register their participation.

 **Participation at the workshop is free of charge, but registration is compulsory**.
-Please contact the organizers in case you have any question.
+Please contact the organizers in case you have any questions.

-**Lunch will be provided during the workshop**.
+Lunch will be provided during the workshop.

 Use the following button to register.
 Registration will close on Friday, February 7.